 2. Care Specialisms: Can the home support the nursing needs of your relative?

 Great news, you’ve found a Nursing Home with current availability but have you confirmed they can support the nursing needs of your relative?
-Despite the fact that all Nursing Homes have Registered Nurses, the care needs supported varies from home to home.
+Despite the fact that all Nursing Homes have Registered Nurses, the care needs supported vary from home to home.

 It is very common for Nursing Homes to only be able to support people with dementia if their nursing needs outweigh their dementia needs.
-If your relative has nursing needs but also has dementia it is important to establish whether the home is set-up to support them.
+If your relative has nursing needs but also has dementia it is important to establish whether the home is set up to support them.

 Lastly, if you’re looking for care for a relative who is under the age of 65, be sure to clarify if the home has a minimum admission age.
-Due to the nature of nursing care many homes are only registered to support people over the age of 65.
+Due to the nature of nursing care, many homes are only registered to support people over the age of 65.

 Get in touch today for free, help and support finding a Nursing Home near you